-It is important to rest until you feel better.
-Avoid heavy exertion during this time.
+It’s important to rest until you feel better.
+Don’t do any strenuous activity during this time.

-You may use ibuprofen (Motrin, Advil) or naproxen (Naprosyn, Aleve) to control pain, unless another medicine was prescribed.
-[NOTE: If you have chronic liver or kidney disease or ever had a stomach ulcer or GI bleeding, talk with your doctor before using these medicines.]
-Acetaminophen (Tylenol) may not help this type of pain as much as ibuprofen or naproxen type medicines.
+You may use ibuprofen or naproxen to control pain, unless another medicine was prescribed.
+If you have chronic liver or kidney disease, talk with your healthcare provider before using these medicines.
+Also talk with your provider if you’ve had a stomach ulcer or gastrointestinal bleeding.
+Acetaminophen may not help this type of pain as much as ibuprofen or naproxen.

-with your doctor or this facility as advised.
-Also contact your doctor if your symptoms do not improve within one week, or if they last more than two weeks.
+Follow up with your healthcare provider, or as advised.
+Also call your provider if your symptoms don’t get better in 1 week, or if they last more than 2 weeks.

-A change in the type of pain: if it feels different, becomes more severe, lasts longer, or begins to spread into your shoulder, arm, neck, jaw or back
+A change in the type of pain.
+This means if it feels different, becomes more severe, lasts longer, or begins to spread into your shoulder, arm, neck, jaw, or back.

-Shortness of breath or increased pain with breathing
+Shortness of breath or more pain with breathing

 Weakness, dizziness, or fainting